-2.1 ANIMAL GENETIC RESOURCES IN KENYA
+2.1 ANIMAL RESOURCES IN KENYA

-The country has a large and diverse reservoir of animal genetic resources (AnGR), majority of which are indigenous and thus classified per the communities and regions they exist.
-Locally adapted domestic species found in the country are: cattle, sheep, goats, bees, camels, pigs, chickens, donkeys, rabbits, and horses.
-Others, such as ostriches, crocodiles, quails, guinea fowls, butterflies, Llama, water buffalo, chameleons and snakes are also reared for food, their treasured products and aesthetic values.
+The country has a large and diverse reservoir of animal resources, majority of which are indigenous and thus classified as per the communities and regions they exist in.
+Locally adapted domestic species found in the country are: cattle, sheep, goats, bees, camels, pigs, chicken, donkeys, rabbits, and horses.
+Others, such as ostriches, crocodiles, quails, guinea fowls, butterflies, Llama, water buffalo, chameleons and snakes which are also reared for food, their treasured products and aesthetic values.
 These species were previously not used as livestock and are referred to as non-conventional livestock.
-Of economic importance, the main animal genetic resource base is comprised of 17.5 million cattle, 27.7 million goats, 17 million sheep, 3 million camels, 31.8 million poultry, 1.8 million donkeys and an undetermined number of companion, game and aquatic animals (KNBS, 2010).
-These AnGR provide products such as, meat, milk, eggs, hide, skin, wool, blood, mohair, and feathers that are used raw or processed.
-The animals also provide energy in terms of draft power and manure.
+The main animal resources base is comprised of 2.2 million dairy cattle, 559,000 dairy beef, 13 million indigenous cattle, 19.3 million sheep, 28 million goats, 4.6 million camels, 1.2 million donkeys, 443,000 pigs, 30.3 million indigenous chicken, 5.6 million layers, 2.9 million broilers, 561,000 rabbits, 1.2 million beehives and an undetermined number of companion, game and aquatic animals (KNBS, 2019).
+These animal resources provide products such as, meat, milk, eggs, hide, skin, wool, blood, mohair, and feathers that are used raw or processed.
+The animals also provide manure, energy in terms of draught power and biogas.

-The management of AnGR in the country has been undertaken by livestock keepers, farmers, and communities such as producer and marketing associations.
+The management of Animal Genetic Resources (AnGR) in the country has been undertaken by livestock keepers, farmers, and communities such as producer and marketing associations.
 These have mainly concentrated on traditional subsistence, exchange and trade among individuals and communities who have used traditional breeding methods to propagate their genetic material.
 Additionally, various farmer associations mainly breed associations have actively participated in the development and conservation of existing AnGR.
 Government institutions in collaboration with farmer-led associations have also been involved in breed development, conservation, extension services and regulation.
 These institutions include; the Ministry responsible for livestock matters, Kenya Stud Book (KSB), the Dairy Recording Service of Kenya (DRSK), the Livestock Recording Centre (LRC), the Kenya Animal Genetics Resources Centre (KAGRC) and various Livestock Breeders Associations.
-Over the years, there have been minimal efforts towards characterization, monitoring and developing an inventory of our AnGR.
+Over the years, there have been minimal efforts towards characterization, monitoring and developing an inventory of the AnGR.
 Consequently, this has led to limited breed improvement resulting to sub-optimal performance of the AnGRs.
-Most of our indigenous breeds are either at risk of extinction or undergoing a continuous genetic dilution despite their resilience.
-The sustainable development of our AnGR is also constrained by a weak and uncoordinated policy, legal and institutional framework.
+Most of the indigenous breeds are either at risk of extinction or undergoing a continuous genetic dilution despite their resilience.
+The sustainable development of AnGR is also constrained by a weak and uncoordinated policy, legal and institutional framework.